-One day in May of 1979, my sister and I visited the Pawnee Buttes, eighty-five miles northeast of Denver, on the Great Plains.
-Until that day, my explorations in Colorado never took me any farther east than the edge-of-the-plains city of Pueblo.
-In my years of getting to and from Denver by car and bus, I crossed the Great Plains several times, but it was never a destination.
-Neither the shortgrass prairie, about as interesting as the surface of sheet iron, nor the occasional polyp of a high-plains farming or ranching community held any attraction for me.
+One day in May of 1979, my sister suggested she and I visit the Pawnee Buttes, 85 miles northeast of Denver, on the Great Plains.
+Until that day, my explorations in Colorado never took me any farther east than the edge-of-the-plains cities of Pueblo and Greeley.
+In my years of getting to and from Denver by car and bus, I had crossed the Great Plains several times, but it was never a destination.
+Neither the shortgrass prairie, about as interesting as, in the words of Willa Cather, the surface of sheet iron, nor the occasional polyp of a high-plains farming or ranching community held any attraction for me.

 Until, that is, the day I visited the twin buttes, which, along with their surroundings, entranced me.
 Standing within a half-mile of one another, both breast-like formations are some 300 feet high.
 Composed of gray and white clays and nearly barren, they stand in appalling solitude on a sea of grass, glowing towers refusing to obey the horizontal axiom that surrounds them for scores of miles in all directions.
 Their lonely presence seems inexplicable, as if they had been mysteriously fashioned in and then dropped from the massive eastern Colorado sky.
 They have a charming ability to evoke the familiar: Greek temples, pyramids, and sphinxes; for me, they particularly recall the ferry boats I occasionally rode in my childhood.